 The Supervisory Board consists of 5 to 7 persons, appointed by the General Synod upon their proposal by the Supervisory Board itself.
 The tasks of the Supervisory Board include integral supervision of the execution of tasks and the exercise of powers by the Executive Board and assisting it with advice, the approval of the budget, the annual accounts, the annual report and the multi-annual strategic plan of the institution, and the annual reporting on the execution of these tasks and the exercise of these powers in the annual report of the institution.

-The general manager together with the rector forms the board of directors.
+The president together with the rector forms the Executive Board.
 Both are integrally responsible for the entire organization, but within this integral responsibility they bear the primary responsibility for certain tasks:

 - The rector-director is primarily responsible for all matters relating to education and research.
 He performs this task in close consultation and cooperation with the college of professors.

-- The Chief Executive Officer is primarily responsible for all other matters, such as educational support, facility policy, and finance.
+- The president of the Executive Board is primarily responsible for all other matters, such as educational support, facility policy, and finance.

-The rector-director and the general manager are appointed by the supervisory board.
+The rector-director and the president are appointed by the Supervisory Board.
 The rector is appointed for three years.
 Appointments require the subsequent approval of the General Synod.

-Click here for an overview of the members of the board of directors.
+Click here for an overview of the members of the Executive Board.

 TUA has an employee participation council (the University Council, UC) that operates according to the guidelines of the Higher Education and Scientific Research Act.
 The UC advises the Executive Board on matters such as cooperation with other institutions and educational policy.
 The UC has the right of consent when it comes to, for example, the profiling fund or the quality policy and amendments to education and examination regulations.
 The UC reports annually to the Executive Board on its activities.

-Education and research section: Dr. M.C.
-Mulder and drs.
-J. van 't Spijker (chairman).
+Education and research section: Dr. A. Versluis and drs.
+J. van 't Spijker (chairman)